maibennett/sta235/exampleSite/content/bookmarks.en.md

 - *Can you explain again the plot for statistical power?*

 **Answer**: Yes!
 Here's a short clip that I hope makes it more clear.
 Be sure to reach out if you are still having questions about this.
 PS: In the Lady Tasting Tea example, as someone noted, what we obtained is the exact p-value for that test, and we were able to reject the null at a 5% significance level.
-If you had set a 1% threshold of $\alpha$, though, we wouldn't have been able to reject it and our test wouldn't have had enough power!
+If you had set a 1% threshold of `$\alpha$`, though, we wouldn't have been able to reject it and our test wouldn't have had enough power!

 {{< youtube src="https://www.youtube.com/embed/fPNcC1Ta6dI?controls=0" >}}